 Have a group (school group, class, community group, club, etc.) that would like to visit the museum together?
 We would love to show you around!
 Group tours are available by appointment and can be tailored to meet your curriculum and/or content needs.
 For more information, inquiries or to schedule a group tour, please contact us.

-Thanks to all that visited us this past October for Open House 2022.
-If you missed it, join us next fall for our 2023 AUMNH Open House.
+Thanks to all that visited us this past October for Open House 2023.
+If you missed it, join us next fall for our 2024 AUMNH Open House.
 Come walk through the museum, interact with museum staff and see our collections.
 There is something for everyone.
 From plants to insects, sponges to fish, frogs to fossils.
 Explore the vast biodiversity that makes up our great state Alabama.
-More details will be made available in the Fall or 2023.
+More details will be made available in the Fall of 2024.

 Can’t make it to the museum?
 Let the AUMNH come to you!
 The AUMNH outreach and education department has a limited number of time slots available for offsite education programs.
 Visit our Education and Outreach Page